Mortgages key terms

 A mortgage loan modification is a change in your loan terms.
 The modification is a type of loss mitigation.
 A modification can reduce your monthly payment to an amount you can afford.
 Modifications may involve extending the number of years you have to repay the loan, reducing your interest rate, and/or forbearing or reducing your principal balance.
 If you are offered a loan modification, be sure you know how it will change your monthly payments and the total amount that you will owe in the short-term and the long-term.

-Lenders use the loan-to-value ratio as a measure to compare the amount of your first mortgage with the appraised value of the property.
-The higher your down payment, the lower your loan-to-value ratio.
+The loan-to-value (LTV) ratio is a measure comparing the amount of your mortgage with the appraised value of the property.
+The higher your down payment, the lower your LTV ratio.
+Mortgage lenders may use the LTV in deciding whether to lend to you and to determine if they will require private mortgage insurance.

 Loss mitigation refers to the steps mortgage servicers take to work with a mortgage borrower to avoid foreclosure.
 Loss mitigation refers to a servicer’s responsibility to reduce or “mitigate” the loss to the investor that can come from a foreclosure.
 Certain loss-mitigation options may help you stay in your home.
 Other options may help you leave your home without going through foreclosure.
 Loss mitigation options may include deed-in-lieu of foreclosure, forbearance, repayment plan, short sale, or a loan modification.